 Taxis – Taxis are available curbside after you exit the baggage claim.
 An attendant or taxi dispatcher provides a ticket and passengers have to wait in line for the next available taxi.
 Medallion yellow taxi is the most frequently used service.
 Taxis charge base fare, a rate based on mileage and time and a surcharge.
 Fares range from $19 to $75 and any applicable tolls.
 In addition, 15% gratuity for tipping is also expected for drivers.
 Customer service varies dramatically in taxis as does the condition inside the vehicles.
 Vehicles range in quality and cleanliness and there is no guarantee of quality.

-Private Cars – There are several car companies like GroundLink that offer reservation options so you do not have to wait in line or even worry about finding where the vehicle is.
-Your transportation is guaranteed.
-Reserving a car ahead of time is easy.
-You pay ahead of time when you book your car so you do not need to have cash on hand to depart.
-When you book a car with GroundLink, the driver will meet you either in the baggage claim for domestic flights or by the international gateway for international flights with a sign with your name on it.
+Private Car Service – There are several chauffeur car service companies like GroundLink that offer airport transportation reservation options so you do not have to wait in line or even worry about finding your vehicle when you land.
+Your airport transportation is guaranteed.
+Reserving a car in advance is easy.
+You provide your credit card information during the booking process so you do not need to have cash on hand when you ride.
+When you book a car with GroundLink, you have the option to have the driver meet you either in the baggage claim for domestic flights or by the international gateway for international flights with a sign with your name on it.
 Your driver will take you right away to your vehicle and off to your destination on time.
-You can sit back and relax.
+Similarly, you can request to be picked up curbside and you will receive an SMS message with a link to call your driver directly to coordinate a pick up location.
+Once in the car you can sit back and relax.

 Traveling doesn’t have to be stressful.
 Simplify your travel plans.
 Book a car via GroundLink ahead of time and check your car’s arrival via our handy mobile app right from your phone.